isomorfeus/isomorfeus-react/ruby/README.md

 ## Community and Support
 At the [Isomorfeus Framework Project](http://isomorfeus.com)

-## Versioning
+## Versioning and Compatibility
 isomorfeus-react version follows the React version which features and API it implements.

+### React
-Isomorfeus-react 16.8.x implements features and the API of React 16.8 and should be used with React 16.8
+Isomorfeus-react 16.10.x implements features and the API of React 16.8 and should be used with React 16.10

+### Preact
+isomorfeus-react works with preact version 10.0.x.

+### Nerv
+isomorfeus-react works with nervjs 1.4.x.

 ## Documentation